How To Install An SSD In Your PC

 Have your screws and a small screwdriver to hand.
 Inside the case where the mounting spots are, you should see holes specific for SSD mounting.
 This is how your SSD will screw into the case.
 Position the SSD into place and tighten each screw.

 Select which M.2 slot you would like to use and proceed to place the M.2 SSD into the motherboard.
 At this stage, the SSD will be angled up slightly.
-At this stage, you will need to screw the SSD into place.
+Then, you will need to screw the SSD into place.

 All that is left to do is to screw the M.2 into place.
 Tighten the screw down but not too hard, we have had cases where the screw has stripped.
 In this scenario, it becomes very difficult to remove the SSD.